LetMeR00t/TA-zscaler-api/README.md

 # Use Cases
 The objective is to interface a security tool such as Zscaler with Splunk to enable integrations and automations.
 This TA has been designed in such a way that :
-- All ZPA configurations can be recovered periodically partially or totally within Splunk to check changes over time
+- All ZIA or ZPA configurations can be recovered periodically partially or totally within Splunk to check changes over time
 - Ability to create "application segments" automatically through a custom alert action or using a dedicated dashboard that could check input data before sending

 # Security of credentials